Heart-Shaped Box: Reception

 The "Heart-Shaped Box" music video was the number one most played music video for four weeks on MTV in the US as recorded by Billboard magazine.
+It charted at number ten on the CMJ New Music Report multi-channel US music video chart.
 It was also number one on Canada's MuchMusic Countdown for two weeks in November 1993.
 The video won two MTV Video Music Awards in 1994, for Best Alternative Video and for Best Art Direction.
 Since the ceremony was held after Cobain's suicide in April 1994, the awards were accepted by surviving bandmembers Grohl, Novoselic and Smear.
 "Heart-Shaped Box" also topped the music video category in the 1993 Village Voice Pazz & Jop critics' poll.
 The video was also placed into active rotation on MTV Europe and power play on The Box in the UK and Ireland.
 It was also played on Rage in Australia.

 Cobain was pleased with the video, saying that it came "closer to what I've seen in my mind, to what I've envisioned, than any other video."
 Novoselic agreed that "Anton did a beautiful job on that video."
 Cobain later asked Corbijn to direct a video for "Pennyroyal Tea", but Corbijn refused, saying that he felt "the 'Heart-Shaped Box' video was so good, I could never make a video that was as good or better."
 According to Corbijn, Cobain responded by telling him he would "never make another video if you don't do it.
 And he didn't."